 Proper weed identification is essential for determining the best method of weed control.
 Weed identification books are helpful but there are so many choices that selecting the proper weed may be difficult.
 It is easier to identify the weed to the weed family and narrow the choices.
 Most weed books have weeds arranged according to their family.
 The below key will narrow the choices making weed identification much easier.

-WSU Extension also provides a weed identification service where your specimens may be identified by a professional taxonomist or weed science Extension specialist.
+WSU Extension also provides a weed identification service (website) where your specimens may be identified by a professional taxonomist or weed science Extension specialist.
 There is no charge.

 Weed Identification Quick Guide

 - Horsetails: The plant is leafless, with a straight, finely-ridged stem with joints at regular intervals without flowers.

 - Ferns: The stems are not jointed or hollow, leaves large and pinnately dissected, nonflowering.

 - Grasses: The stems are cylindrical and hollow, leaves are slender with parallel veins.

 - Sedges: The stems are triangular and solid, leaves in three rows.

 - Rushes: The stems are round and solid.

 - Buckwheat family: The plant stem has a paper-like collar at the base of each leaf.

 - Pigweed, Miner’s lettuce and Lambsquarters: The plant has lens-shaped, black or dark brown, shiny seeds.